Menu

 Senate Committee Wants More Cyber Pilot Programs

-Tuesday, June 16, 2020 8:35 AM | Anonymous member
+Tuesday, June 16, 2020 8:35 AM | Anonymous

 The Senate Armed Services Committee wants to add new responsibilities to the Pentagon’s Principal Cyber Advisor as part of a broader effort to ensure cyber forces can meet new challenges.